 Why else should you feel sorry?

-Feel sorry for the Democrats.
+Feel sorry for the Democrats?

-They knew what was today was.
+They knew what today was.

 But to have, but to put him through that is that's where you need to look at the blame.

-I didn't want Mueller to testify, though it knew it was going to be a waste of time and a spectacle.
+I thought I knew it was going to be a waste of time and a spectacle.

-Turned out to be all right.
+It turned out to be all right.

 All right, let's go to Mary Beth, Arkansas.